Malvern StationWorcester Road

 Malvern Fire Station provides cover for Malvern and the surrounding villages of the Malvern Hills District.
 This area includes the Malvern Hills range, both an area of outstanding natural beauty and scientific interest.

 Malvern Fire Station is made up of both wholetime firefighters and on-call firefighters.
-There are 12 wholetime firefighters, who are split into two watches of six, working a day crewed shift system to provide cover 24/7.
-They are supported by 18 on-call firefighters, who respond to emergency calls whenever they are needed.
+There are a number of wholetime firefighters, who are split into two watches, working a day crewed shift system to provide cover 24/7.
+They are supported by on-call firefighters, who respond to emergency calls whenever they are needed.

 The station has two fire engines; a Scania fire engine and a Dennis Sabre fire engine, which both carry crews of up to six along with firefighting and rescue equipment.
 In addition to this, the station is also equipped with a Mercedes sprinter vehicle as well as a Land Rover and an Argocat that are both used for off road firefighting and the transporting of personnel, casualties and equipment in remote locations.